Jordan Wylie: Books

-Wylie's first book, Citadel describes his journey from a Blackpool council estate to becoming a soldier and working as a private military contractor dealing with 21st-century piracy of off the coast of Somalia.
+Wylie's first book, Citadel, describes his journey from a Blackpool council estate to becoming a soldier and working as a private military contractor dealing with 21st-century piracy of off the coast of Somalia.
 Citadel became a The Sunday Times bestseller (general paperbacks) on publication in November 2017.
 Wylie also wrote Running for my Life, which covers his running adventure through some of the world's most dangerous countries.

-In 2020 during the COVID-19 pandemic, Wylie and his daughter published a colouring book titled Around The World With Evie & Jordan for children to help raise funds for key workers in the UK.
-On 9 November 2021, Wylie published his latest book, titled The Power of the Paddle which covers his world record attempt to Standup Paddleboard (SUP) around mainland Great Britain to raise enough funds to build a school on the Horn of Africa.
-The Power of the Paddle debuted at number 8 in the Sunday Times UK chart and listed 1805 sales in its first week.
+In 2020, during the COVID-19 pandemic, Wylie and his daughter published a colouring book titled Around The World With Evie & Jordan for children to help raise funds for key workers in the UK.
+On 9 November 2021, Wylie published The Power of the Paddle, which covers his world record attempt to standup paddleboard (SUP) around mainland Great Britain to raise enough funds to build a school on the Horn of Africa.
+The book debuted at number eight in the UK chart of The Sunday Times and listed 1805 sales in its first week.